bending456/Macrophage/pages/user_guides/etc/data_structure/data_structure.md

 ---
 title: Data Files
-nav_order: 2
+nav_order: 1
+parent: Etc.
-parent: User Guides
+grand_parent: User Guides
 ---

 # What are the data files required for the analysis?